Alemiz112/StarGate/README.md

 StaffChatFormat: "§7[§6Staff§7] §f%player% : §7%message%"
 ...
 ```

-## :information_source: QueryUpdater
-> - Change players count (ex.
-5/4)
-> - You are able to change query version
 ## 📋 Special Thanks To:
-Everyone who downloaded these plugin.
-To persons who inspiraded me to start these plugin.
-Thanks to You these project will be updated for long time
+Everyone who downloaded this plugin.
+To persons who inspiraded me to start this plugin.
+Thanks to You, this project will be updated for a long time